nginxinc/nginx-basics-workshops/README.md

 ### How to use this document

-To ensure understanding of each and every step, every line which is to be entereed by the user is preceeded by `$>`.
-This does prevent the ability to copy and paste multiple lines at once, but this is by design to pace the exercises.
+To ensure understanding of every step, every line which is to be entered by the user is preceded by `$>`.
+This is by design to pace the exercises and prevent the ability to bulk copy and paste multiple lines at once.

-## The Demo environement
+## The Demo environment

-This demo requires four docker containers for the NGINX demos: a NGINX Plus ADC/load balancer, `nginx-plus`, and webservers, `nginx1`, `nginx2` and `nginx3`:
+This demo requires four docker containers for the NGINX demos: an NGINX Plus ADC/load balancer, `nginx-plus,` and webservers, `nginx1`, `nginx2` and `nginx3`:

-An addtional container is used for the lab guide and is available on port 9000
+An additional container is used for the lab guide and is available on **Port 9000**

 Details of the containers:

  * **NGINX Plus** `(Latest)` based on ubuntu 18.04 (and a sample centos 7 Dockerfile is provided).
  * **NGINX OSS** `(Latest)` is based on [**nginx-hello**](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello).
-   NGINX webservers that serves a simple pages containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.
+   NGINX web servers that serve simple pages containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.
  * **Lab Guide** can be read from the [`docs/labs` folder](docs/labs/README.md) or in a web browser on [http://localhost:9000](http://localhost:9000).